9. TCP/IP Programming

 While True ' infinite loop - will be stopped by Ctrl-C

-' waiting for a client
+' waiting for a customer

-client = listen.AcceptTcpClient()
+client = ecoute.AcceptTcpClient()

 nbClients += 1

-' thread for reading client requests
+' thread for reading customer requests

-' thread for reading user keyboard input
+' thread for reading responses typed on the keyboard by the user

-' launch the execution of both threads
+' start execution of both threads

 thSend.Start()